Play of the Game - Illustration by Jung Park

 Game Night 2019

 Game Night 2019 takes second place based on the criteria I used to judge each product.
 As far as overall card value goes it has the highest value of cards.
-It would cost players around $110 to assemble each deck buying singles, which is also still less than it would cost to buy the entire box.
+It would cost players around $110 to assemble each deck buying singles, which is similar to the cost of buying the entire box.

-The exclusive cards in this set are also around $40 in value with the most expensive being the nearly $30 Fiendish Duo.
+The exclusive cards in this set are also around $40 in value with one of the most expensive being the nearly $20 Fiendish Duo.
 But the value isn’t very evenly distributed across the exclusive cards in this set, with some being worth a dollar or less.
-It might be better just to buy the singles for collectors who just want to get their hands on an exclusive card.
+It might be better to buy the singles for collectors who want to get their hands on an exclusive card.

 Magic: The Gathering Magic Game Night 2019 | Card Game For 2–5 Players | 5 Decks | 5 Dice | Accessories